 Miniatures paintings are beautiful handmade paintings, which are quite colorful but small in size.
 The highlight of these paintings is the intricate and delicate brushwork, which lends them a unique identity.
 This painting personifies Ragini Gujari, wife of Raga Deepak mesmerizing a pair of gazelles with the music of her veena.

-The Mughal painting reflects an exclusive combination of Indian, Persian and Islamic styles.
-As the name suggests, these paintings evolved as well as developed during the rule of Mughal Emperors in India, between the 16th century and 19th century.
-The paintings of that period include events, portraits and scenes of the life of the courts, hunting scenes and wildlife and instances of battles.
+The Mughal painting reflects an exclusive combination of Indian, Persian, and Islamic styles.
+As the name suggests, these paintings evolved as well as developed during the rule of Mughal Emperors in India, between the 16th century and 19th centuries.
+The paintings of that period include events, portraits, and scenes of the life of the courts, hunting scenes, and wildlife, and instances of battles.

 Mysore Painting is a form of classical South Indian painting, which evolved in the Mysore city of Karnataka.
 During that time, Mysore was under the reign of the Wodeyars and it was under their patronage that this school of painting reached its zenith.
 These paintings generally depict the images of Hindu gods and goddesses and scenes from the Ramayana and the Mahabharata.

-Pahari painting is the name given to Rajput paintings, made in the in the Himachal Pradesh and Jammu & Kashmir states of India.
-These painting developed as well as flourished during the period of 17th to 19th century.
+Pahari painting is the name given to Rajput paintings, made in the Himachal Pradesh and Jammu & Kashmir states of India.
+These paintings developed as well as flourished during the period of the 17th to 19th centuries.
 Indian Pahadi paintings have been done mostly in miniature forms.

 Pahari paintings of India can be divided into two distinct categories, on the basis of their geographical range, namely:

 • Basohli and Kulu Style (Influenced by Chaurpanchasika style)